LauTheberge/profile_matcher/README.md

 You must also have poetry installed, which requires pipx. https://pipx.pypa.io/stable/installation/
-When prompt, run the command to add the necessary environment variable path (it should appear in the terminal)
+For example under windows:
+python -m pip install --user pipx python -m pipx ensurepath
+Restart your computer/environment

 `pipx install poetry`
-Restart your computer/environment

-At the root of this project, run poetry install
+At the root of this project open a terminal, create a venv :
+`python -m venv .venv`
+navigate to the venv and activate it `.venv\Scripts\Activate.ps1`
+(you might need the terminal to be admin and, under windows, run `Set-ExecutionPolicy RemoteSigned`, run `Set-ExecutionPolicy Restricted` when done) run poetry install in the venv

 You need to create a .env file at the root of the project, based on the env.example.